openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-fetching.rst

 Following are options for the :term:`SRC_URI` statement:

--  *vob*: The name, which must include the prepending "/" character, of the ClearCase VOB.
+-  *"vob":* The name, which must include the prepending "/" character, of the ClearCase VOB.
 This option is required.

--  *module*: The module, which must include the prepending "/" character, in the selected VOB.
+-  *"module":* The module, which must include the prepending "/" character, in the selected VOB.

    .. note::